 Although projects that are financed under project financing structures are typically not IP-driven, if there are any intangible assets or rights that are necessary to operate the project or are otherwise relevant to it, such as any intellectual property rights or technology licences, lenders will want to take security over them.

-Security over equipment, machinery, vehicles, spare parts and other moveable assets
+Security over equipment, machinery, vehicles, spare parts and other movable assets

 To the extent that these have a significant value or are necessary for the construction or operation of the project, lenders may want to take security over movable assets.
 In some cases, such as spare parts, the project company will want to ensure that the security created does not restrict the use and eventual disposal of the relevant movable assets or otherwise impair its operations.

-Security over concessions, permits, licences, authorisations, or other rights vis-à-vis the administration
+Security over concessions, permits, licences, authorisations, or other rights with regard to the administration